International Travel Regulations and Considerations

 - Items, technology, data, or software regulated by the Department of State’s International Traffic in Arms Regulations (ITAR).

-- Items going to Iran, Cuba, Syria, Sudan or North Korea.
+- Items going to Iran, Cuba, Syria, Crimea, or North Korea.

 Cornell owned electronic devices (the physical device and ordinary software installed on it) are typically subject to the EAR: